Marko-M/magento-events-list/README.md

 Magento Events List
 ===================

-BASH script to generate list of events from Magento source code
+BASH script to generate list of events from Magento source code.